-The Definitive Guide to Lloyd's of London Disability Insurance
+The Definitive Guide to the Excess & Surplus Lines Insurance Market

-Lloyd’s of London Disability Insurance is a surplus lines class of insurance that can be accessed and utilized by individuals whose needs extend beyond the capabilities of U.S. admitted disability insurance carriers.
+The Excess & Surplus Lines Insurance Market is a class of insurance that can be accessed and utilized by individuals whose needs extend beyond the capabilities of U.S. admitted disability insurance carriers.

-The most common type of Lloyd’s Disability Insurance is referred to as Disability Income Protection, an insurance product that protects an individual’s future income in the event they become seriously injured or sick.
+The most common type of Disability Insurance found in the Excess Market is referred to as Disability Income Protection, an insurance product that protects an individual’s future income in the event they become seriously injured or sick.
 These programs are often utilized to provide a supplemental safeguard for future income of highly compensated individuals when the traditional domestic insurance markets are insufficient.
 In addition to providing supplemental coverage, these programs can be accessed for those whose occupations carry unusual financial patterns or elevated risk to one’s health, for example entertainers and professional athletes.
-Click here to read the full blog post on Lloyd's of London disability insurance.
+Click here to read the full blog post on Excess & Surplus disability insurance.

 Use the table of contents below to navigate through this guide:

-There are two general qualifiers for individuals who purchase Lloyd’s of London disability insurance.
+There are two general qualifiers for individuals who purchase disability insurance from the Excess & Surplus market.
 The first is often a circumstance of underinsurance.
 The most common example of underinsurance is when the US disability insurance markets cannot provide a sufficient amount of coverage an individual is looking to purchase, therefore they require a supplemental policy (often referred to as an “excess” or “surplus” lines policy) to enhance a domestic disability plan with inadequate benefits.
 Highly compensated executives and professionals earning in excess of $500,000 annually represent a significant segment of this class.

 The second is when a void exists in the US disability insurance markets and the coverage an individual is seeking is simply unavailable.
 This class is comprised of professional athletes (NFL, MLB, NBA, NHL), entertainers (actors, actresses, musicians, artists, producers, writers, etc.).

-There are six products that make up the core programs in Lloyd’s of London disability insurance portfolio.
+There are six products that make up the core programs in Excess & Surplus DI portfolio.
 The first four are personal programs purchased by individuals to protect their futures, the last two are business programs utilized to insure a business owners equity or the human capital one brings to an organization.

-High Limit Disability Income Protection: By sheer product volume, this is the leader in the Lloyd’s of London Disability market.
+High Limit Disability Income Protection: By sheer product volume, this is the leader in the Excess DI market.
 High limit disability income protection is most often utilized to supplement an individual’s US disability insurance coverage to provide adequate protection for high income earners.
 This type of coverage typically provides an “own occupation” definition of disability.
 The ideal candidate for this type of coverage are CEOs, CFOs, COOs, CTOs, hedge fund, private equity and financial professionals, attorneys and specialty physicians/surgeons.

-Multi-Life Guaranteed Issue Disability Income Protection: For organizations employing high earning individuals, a Lloyd’s High Limit Guaranteed Standard Issue (GSI) program is available which allows employers to leverage their institutional buying power, reducing coverage costs and policy underwriting requirements to streamline the application process.
-The employers group Long Term Disability (LTD) and domestic supplemental Individual Disability Income (IDI) programs must be maximized before a Lloyd’s of London GSI policy can be offered.
+Multi-Life Guaranteed Issue Disability Income Protection: For organizations employing high earning individuals, a High Limit Guaranteed Standard Issue (GSI) program is available which allows employers to leverage their institutional buying power, reducing coverage costs and policy underwriting requirements to streamline the application process.
+The employers group Long Term Disability (LTD) and domestic supplemental Individual Disability Income (IDI) programs must be maximized before a GSI policy from the Excess & Surplus Market can be offered.
 There are four different types of GSI programs: mandatory, mandatory with buy-up, opt-out, and voluntary plans.

 Disability Income Protection for Entertainers: Entertainers present unique challenge to US disability carriers as their earnings history is often riddled with volatility, and they consistently present a compressed career that limits the time they earn the bulk of their income.
-For those reasons, Lloyd’s of London and the excess lines market are the primary sources to obtain Disability Income Protection for Entertainers.
+For those reasons, the Excess & Surplus Lines Market are the primary sources to obtain Disability Income Protection for Entertainers.

 Disability Income Protection for Athletes: Similar to the entertainment field, a void in the US disability market leaves these professionals without a domestic option for disability income protection.
 For college and professional athletes, Lloyd’s provides “own occupation” coverage that designed to pay a lump sum benefit for career ending injury or illness.

-Key Person Disability Insurance: For organizations with Key Executives who are vital to the financial success of their business, a corporately owned Lloyd’s of London Key Person Disability Insurance program is available with a policy structure that will provide the organization a benefit in the event their key person is injured or suffers an illness.
+Key Person Disability Insurance: For organizations with Key Executives who are vital to the financial success of their business, a corporately owned Key Person Disability Insurance program from the Excess DI market is available with a policy structure that will provide the organization a benefit in the event their key person is injured or suffers an illness.

 Talk to your planner!
-Whether you’re working with an insurance advisor, or a wealth planner, these individuals are the folks who are licensed and trained to review your circumstances and determine if you are eligible for Lloyd’s of London Disability insurance.
+Whether you’re working with an insurance advisor, or a wealth planner, these individuals are the folks who are licensed and trained to review your circumstances and determine if you are eligible for Disability insurance from the Excess & Surplus Lines Market.

-After reviewing an individual’s financial state of affairs, if it is determined a Lloyd’s of London disability policy will provide value, the individual will then apply for coverage.
+After reviewing an individual’s financial state of affairs, if it is determined an Excess DI policy will provide value, the individual will then apply for coverage.
 The application process typically takes 10-15 business days and requires financial and medical underwriting.
 If coverage is approved, the individual can then purchase the policy that has been applied for.
 Following the purchase of the policy, the insured will have 10 days to review the final policy terms and conditions and accept the coverage.

 Step 1: The advisor makes an initial request, providing the coverholder with the following information of proposed insurer: name, date of birth, occupation, income, in-force traditional disability insurance, and desired amount of coverage.

-Step 2: The Lloyd’s of London coverholder provides an indication of coverage along with underwriting requirements via email to the advisor on the case within 24 hours.
+Step 2: The coverholder provides an indication of coverage along with underwriting requirements via email to the advisor on the case within 24 hours.